phplucidframe/phplucidframe/CONTRIBUTING.md

 - Better avoid working directly on the master branch, to avoid conflicts if you pull in updates from origin.
 - Make commits using descriptive commit messages and reference the #issue number (if any).
 - Push your changes to a topic branch in your fork of the repository.
-- Submit a pull request to [the LucidFrame original repository](github.com/cithukyaw/LucidFrame), with the correct target branch.
+- Submit a pull request to [the PHPLucidFrame original repository](https://github.com/phplucidframe/phplucidframe), with the correct target branch.

 ## Which branch?